redhat-performance/script-mate/docs/opl_shovel.md

 * $3 - Prow job run name.
 * $4 - Artifact path in Prow storage.
 * $5 - Output file name where to store the downloaded file.
+* $6 - Where in resulting JSON to store original download path (optional, not used by default)

 Returns exit code 0.